 The ACLA and CHER conference will look at these questions and more.
 In these times of change one thing is certain, we have a lot to learn from each other.
 We look forward to challenging discussions, engaging ideas, and helping to shape the future when we meet at the conference.

 We look forward to seeing you there!

-Bernard Charnwut Chan, Executive Council, Hong Kong SAR Government, Hong Kong
+Bernard Charnwut Chan, Executive Council of the Government of the Hong Kong SAR, Hong Kong

 Joseph Haldane, The International Academic Forum (IAFOR), Japan